 Risks of Anabolic Steroid Use

-Many, but not all, muscle-building supplements are advertised by bodybuilders who use performance-enhancing drugs, such as anabolic steroids.
+Many, but not all, adverts for muscle-building supplements involve bodybuilders who use performance-enhancing drugs, such as anabolic steroids.

-In turn, many bodybuilders, especially those at the beginning of their journey, develop unrealistic expectations of what can be accomplished naturally, which may lead to body dissatisfaction and eventually the urge to try anabolic steroids (20, 21).
+In turn, many bodybuilders, especially those at the beginning of their journey, develop unrealistic expectations of what they can accomplish naturally, which may lead to body dissatisfaction, and eventually the urge to try anabolic steroids (

 However, anabolic steroids are very unhealthy and linked to several risks and side effects.

-Bodybuilding is judged on muscularity and leanness rather than athletic performance.
+Bodybuilding focuses on muscularity and leanness rather than athletic performance.

 Achieving the desired bodybuilder look requires regular exercise and special attention to your diet.

-Bodybuilding dieting is typically divided into bulking and cutting phases, during which your calorie intake will change while your macronutrient ratio remains the same.
+Bodybuilding dieting typically involves bulking and cutting phases, during which your calorie intake will change while your macronutrient ratio remains the same.

-Your diet should include nutrient-dense foods, 20–30 grams of protein with each meal and snack, and you should restrict alcohol and deep-fried or high-sugar foods.
+Your diet should include nutrient-dense foods, have plenty of protein with each meal and snack, and you should restrict alcohol and deep-fried or high-sugar foods.